-Overall, dietary protein had strong effects on the developing phenotype, and this influenced the “survival landscape” of juvenile isopods.
+Overall, dietary protein had strong effects on the developing phenotype, and this influenced the “survival landscape” of juvenile isopods (Lürig and Matthews 2021).
 Specifically, we found that higher dietary protein had strong positive effects on the developmental rate of pigmentation, but led to increased mortality under high growth and pigmentation rates.
 Building on previous work, suggesting that visual predation has mediated the evolution of A. aquaticus body size and cryptic pigmentation, our study shows how dietary effects on the developmental trajectories of juvenile isopods can have fitness consequences in the absence of predation.

 Hargeby, A., J. Johansson, and J. Ahnesjö.
-2004.
+(2004).
 Habitat-specific pigmentation in a freshwater isopod: adaptive evolution over a small spatiotemporal scale.
 Evolution; international journal of organic evolution 58:81–94.

-Lürig, M.D., R. J. Best, M. Svitok, J. Jokela, and B. Matthews.
-2019.
+Lürig, M.D., R. J. Best, M. Svitok, J. Jokela, and B. Matthews (2019).
 The role of plasticity in the evolution of cryptic pigmentation in a freshwater isopod.
-The Journal of animal ecology 88:612–623.
+The Journal of Animal Ecology 88:612–623.